Wasson Veterinary Pharmacy Residency

 The Hospital Experience

-The Purdue University Veterinary Teaching Hospital provides an experiential environment that encompasses a vast array of veterinary healthcare.
+The Purdue University Veterinary Hospital provides an experiential environment that encompasses a vast array of veterinary healthcare.
 Over 17,000 cases are presented to the hospital annually.
 Outpatient cases average 80 daily, inpatient cases average 11 daily, surgeries performed average 11 daily and an average of 9 emergency cases are treated daily.
 Board certified faculty practice and teach in the following specialties:

 - Small and Large Animal Surgery (orthopedic and soft tissue)